Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/daredevil.md

 **Dashing Entrance.** You can expend a Trickery die to take the dash action as a bonus action, rolling it.
 Your speed increases by the number rolled times 5 until the end of your turn.

 # Hand to Hand Combat
-Starting at 10th level, you have advantage on Strength (Athletics) checks you make in order to grapple a creature.
+Starting at 10th level, you have advantage on Strength (Athletics) checks you make in order to grapple or maintain a grapple on a creature.

-#
+# Strangler
 Starting at 14th level, you learn the following trick.

-**Choke Hold.** When you successfully grapple a creature, you can expend a Trickery die to choke the creature, rolling the die.
+**Choke Hold.** When you successfully grapple a creature, you can expend a Trickery die to choke the creature.
+The creature must succeed a Constitution saving throw or begin choking.
+Roll the Trickery die and subtract the number rolled from the saving throw.
+As an action on subsequent turns, you can maintain the choke.
+If the creature escapes the grapple, the choke ends.
+This has no effect on a creature that doesn't rely air to breath.